(214) 390-7947 (Overseas Callers)

 The breakfast menu (around 7: 30 AM) includes bread, butter, jam, fruits, bun, egg, tea, coffee, etc. During lunch (Around 12:30 PM), you will enjoy rice and curry prepared with no spice.

-The dinner menu (around 7:30 PM) includes varieties of Sri Lankan as well as western foods.
-You get to taste spaghetti, noodles, string hoppers,hoppers, paratha, dry bread, and more.
+The dinner menu (around 7:30 PM) includes varieties of Sri Lankan as well as Western food.
+You get to taste spaghetti, noodles, string hoppers, hoppers, paratha, dry bread, and more.

-Sri Lankan food is unique and eating locally while you are volunteering abroad gives you a real taste for the culture you have come all this way to experience.
+Sri Lankan food is unique, and eating locally while you are volunteering abroad gives you a real taste for the culture you have come all this way to experience.
 Sri Lankan cuisine varies by region.
-Major ingredients are grain, fresh vegetables, beans, sauces, spices, fish, coconut milk, etc. As most of the people of Sri Lanka are farmers, rice and curry are the staple diet in this country.
-Sri Lankan curry is known for its spicy flavor, and the use of coconut milk.
+Major ingredients are grain, fresh vegetables, beans, sauces, spices, fish, coconut milk, etc. As most people in Sri Lanka are farmers, rice and curry are the staple diet in this country.
+Sri Lankan curry is known for its spicy flavor and the use of coconut milk.

-A unique aspect of the Kegalleelephant project is that many of the fruits and vegetables you eat are grown right there in the eco-garden you will be helping to care for daily.
-This gives you the chance to truly taste the fruits of your labor!
+A unique aspect of the Kegalle, Sri Lanka volunteer elephant project is that many of the fruits and vegetables you eat are grown right there in the eco-garden you will be helping to care for daily.
+This gives you the chance to taste the fruits of your labor truly!

 Take a minute to complete the form and we will be in touch.